How Important is the Train-Validation Split in Meta-Learning?: Is sample splitting always optimal?

-\end{theorem} See its proof in Appendix~\ref{appendix:proof-consistency-realizable-model}.
-Theorem~\ref{theorem:consistency-realizable-model} shows that both \trval and \trtr methods are consistent, and they converge to the same optimal parameter $\wb_{0,\star}$ which is the mean of $\wb_t$.
+\end{theorem} Theorem~\ref{theorem:consistency-realizable-model} shows that both the \trval and \trtr methods are in expectation minimized at the same optimal parameter $\wb_{0,\star}$ which is the mean of $\wb_t$.
 This is a consequence of the good structure in our realizable linear model~\eqref{equation:realizable-model}: at a high level, $\wb_{0,\star}$ is indeed the best centroid since it has (on average) the closest distance to a randomly sampled $\wb_t$.
+The proof of Theorem~\ref{theorem:consistency-realizable-model} be found in Appendix~\ref{appendix:proof-consistency-realizable-model}.